James Long Company

 - Works with optional hardware

-- External push buttons (requires a game board or game port)
+- External push buttons (requires a game board or game

 - Presents air puff somatosensory stimuli